-Albert Network Monitoring
+Albert Network Monitoring and Management

 Albert provides network security alerts for both traditional and advanced network threats, helping organizations identify malicious activity.
 This cost-effective Intrusion Detection System (IDS) uses open source software combined with the expertise of the CIS 24x7 Security Operations Center (SOC) to provide enhanced monitoring capabilities and notifications of malicious activity.